jyotsnaarora1/ISDM/Assignment 1 Final.md

 **Hear:**
 + They hear that during busy times their call takes much longer to be answered.
 + They hear the comments of their family and friends about the poor customer service this travel company offers.

+**Say & Do:**
++ The customers will talk about their experience with the company to their family and friends.
++ They will write reviews of their experience online.
++ They might opt out of the company after facing unsatisfactory customers service.

 **Pain:**
 + Customers are linked to relationship managers who do not explain the different packages clearly.